 This rich and indulgent Black Bottomed Chocolate Cream Pie features a velvety homemade chocolate custard filling.
-A chocolate cookie crust forms the foundation and billows of whipped cream makes a beautiful finish.
+A chocolate cookie crust forms the foundation and billows of whipped cream makes for a beautiful finish.

 The delicious homemade chocolate custard filling in this pie is a treat all on it’s own.
 When making it, I don’t dare turn my back on the chocolate custard, or some of my family members would be quite happy to eat it straight from the bowl.
 That would only result in the need for me to whip-up a second batch.
 For the best results use a quality brand of chocolate chips that will melt completely smooth and the filling will be like silk.
 Garnish the whipped cream on top with grated chocolate just before serving for a flawless finish.